-To accomplish this mission the Free Clinic provides dental and medical care and assistance in obtaining medication to the uninsured poor who meets 200% (effective 1/1/19) Federal Poverty guidelines and have no private insurance, Medicare, Medicaid or VA
+To accomplish this mission the Free Clinic provides medical, dental, vision, mental health and pharmacy services to the uninsured whose income does not exceed 200% of the Federal Poverty guidelines and have no insurance.

 Everyone in Anderson County can access quality essential primary health care, regardless of their ability to pay.

 - 1984 – Founded as a non-profit agency, operating from a little house in downtown Anderson on John Street next to St. John’s Methodist Church.